-The following paragraphs describe each of the callouts, (1) through (8), in Figure 6.1.
-Items (1) through (5) are further detailed in the ECC Encoding Process Section 6.3.1 below.
+The following paragraphs describe each of the callouts, ① through ⑧, in Figure 6.1.
+Items ① through ⑤ are further detailed in the ECC Encoding Process Section 6.3.1 below.

-The multiple paths represent the Tunneled Packet Streams, which have a variety of forms depending on the actual transport protocol.
+① The multiple paths represent the Packet Streams to be Tunneled, which have a variety of forms depending on the actual transport protocol.
 For DSTP, the input is one or more UDP/IP Data Source Streams with metadata information headers.
 For ALPTP, the packets are ALP packets with metadata information headers.
-For STLTP, the Tunneled Packet Streams are RTP/UDP/IP Streams that are generated for each PLP as well as the Preamble, Timing and Management and Security Data Streams described in Sections 9.2.1, 9.3.1, and 6.4.5, respectively.
+For STLTP, the Packet Streams to be Tunneled are RTP/UDP/IP multicast Baseband Packet (BBP) Streams that are generated for each PLP as well as Preamble Streams, Timing and Management Streams, and Security Data Streams described in Sections 9.2.1, 9.3.1, and 6.4.5, respectively.

-The CTP Encapsulation function is configured to accept packets from multiple packet Streams to be tunneled.
+② The CTP Encapsulation function is configured to accept packets from multiple packet Streams to be tunneled.